aiidateam/aiida-firecrest/README.md

 By default, the tests are run using a mock FirecREST server, in a temporary folder (see [aiida_fircrest.utils_test.FirecrestConfig](aiida_firecrest/utils_test.py)).
+This allows for quick testing and debugging of the plugin, without needing to connect to a real server, but is obviously not guaranteed to be fully representative of the real behaviour.

 You can also provide connections details to a real FirecREST server: